-- D. City-owned properties, features or resources of historical significance. - E. Non-profit owned properties, features or resources of historical significance, especially those that are threatened - F. Demonstrate a public benefit to residents and/or businesses. - G. Projects are highly utilized and/or highly visible. - H. Provide permanent protection for the historic resource. - I. Incorporate universal design, where feasible. - J. When appropriate to the historic context, support accessing an historic resource by multiple modes, including but not limited to, bicycle parking facilities, multi-use connections and access to Salem's bike share system.

-K. Include risk assessment, resiliency and adaptation strategies to address the likelihood of climate change impacts, stresses and risk factors.
+- D. City-owned properties, features or resources of historical significance. - E. Non-profit owned properties, features or resources of historical significance, especially those that are threatened - F. Vacant and underutilized properties - G. Demonstrate a public benefit to residents and/or businesses. - H. Projects are highly utilized and/or highly visible. - I. Provide permanent protection for the historic resource. - J. Incorporate universal design, where feasible. - K. When appropriate to the historic context, support accessing an historic resource by multiple modes, including but not limited to, bicycle parking facilities, multi-use connections and access to Salem's bike share system. - L. Include risk assessment, resiliency and adaptation strategies to address the likelihood of climate change impacts, stresses and risk factors.